Brown & Brown (NYSE:BRO) Posts Earnings Results, Beats Expectations By $0.03 EPS

-Brown & Brown (NYSE:BRO – Get Rating) issued its quarterly earnings results on Monday.
-The financial services provider reported $0.78 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.75 by $0.03, MarketWatch Earnings reports.
+Brown & Brown (NYSE:BRO – Get Rating) released its quarterly earnings data on Monday.
+The financial services provider reported $0.78 EPS for the quarter, topping analysts’ consensus estimates of $0.75 by $0.03, MarketWatch Earnings reports.
 Brown & Brown had a return on equity of 15.43% and a net margin of 19.24%.
-During the same period last year, the firm earned $0.70 EPS.
+During the same quarter in the prior year, the business posted $0.70 earnings per share.

-In related news, Director H Palmer Proctor, Jr. purchased 2,000 shares of the business’s stock in a transaction on Thursday, January 27th.
-The shares were bought at an average price of $61.53 per share, for a total transaction of $123,060.00.
-The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
-17.02% of the stock is owned by corporate insiders.
+A number of analysts have recently commented on the company.
+Truist Financial upped their price objective on Brown & Brown from $77.00 to $82.00 in a report on Thursday, April 21st.
+StockNews.com initiated coverage on shares of Brown & Brown in a research report on Thursday, March 31st.
+They set a “hold” rating for the company.
+UBS Group initiated coverage on shares of Brown & Brown in a research report on Monday, April 18th.
+They set a “neutral” rating and a $76.00 price target for the company.
+Zacks Investment Research cut shares of Brown & Brown from a “buy” rating to a “hold” rating and set a $67.00 price target for the company. in a research report on Thursday, January 27th.
+Finally, Wells Fargo & Company upped their price target on shares of Brown & Brown from $64.00 to $66.00 and gave the stock an “equal weight” rating in a research report on Tuesday, January 4th.
+Eight research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $69.50.

-A number of research firms have weighed in on BRO.
-StockNews.com began coverage on Brown & Brown in a research note on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Truist Financial boosted their price objective on Brown & Brown from $77.00 to $82.00 in a research note on Thursday, April 21st.
-UBS Group began coverage on Brown & Brown in a research note on Monday, April 18th.
-They set a “neutral” rating and a $76.00 price objective on the stock.
-Wells Fargo & Company lifted their target price on Brown & Brown from $64.00 to $66.00 and gave the company an “equal weight” rating in a research report on Tuesday, January 4th.
-Finally, Royal Bank of Canada lifted their target price on Brown & Brown from $64.00 to $67.00 and gave the company a “sector perform” rating in a research report on Wednesday, January 26th.
-Eight analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $69.50.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Kingsview Wealth Management LLC acquired a new stake in Brown & Brown during the fourth quarter worth about $210,000.
+Forum Financial Management LP acquired a new stake in Brown & Brown during the fourth quarter worth about $336,000.
+MML Investors Services LLC raised its stake in Brown & Brown by 12.0% during the fourth quarter.
+MML Investors Services LLC now owns 4,936 shares of the financial services provider’s stock worth $347,000 after acquiring an additional 528 shares during the period.
+Sei Investments Co. acquired a new stake in Brown & Brown during the fourth quarter worth about $431,000.
+Finally, Horizon Investments LLC acquired a new stake in Brown & Brown during the fourth quarter worth about $454,000.
+Hedge funds and other institutional investors own 74.02% of the company’s stock.

 Brown & Brown, Inc markets and sells insurance products and services in the United States, Bermuda, Canada, Ireland, the United Kingdom, and the Cayman Islands.
 It operates through four segments: Retail, National Programs, Wholesale Brokerage, and Services.
 The Retail segment offers property and casualty, employee benefits insurance products, personal insurance products, specialties insurance products, loss control survey and analysis, consultancy, and claims processing services.